kora-projects/kora-docs/mkdocs/blog/en/kora-strong-default-not-lock-in.md

 A framework should not be criticized for lacking dynamic plugin loading when the use case does not require it.

-## Extensibility Should Be Evaluated Against Real Change Scenarios
+## Extensibility Should Be Evaluated Against Real Change Scenarios { #real-change-scenarios }

 The best way to test a framework's extensibility is not to count SPIs.